openplanet-nl/nadeoapi-docs/docs/live/maps/info-multiple.md

   query:
     - name: mapUidList
       type: string
-      description: A comma-separated list of map UIDs (maximum 100)
+      description: A comma-separated list of map UIDs
       required: true
+      max: 100 map UIDs
 ---

 Gets information about multiple maps from their UIDs.